-To do so, use a mix of signal phrases and parenthetical citations.
+For IEEE, use bracketed citations, like this [1].
 Signal phrases linking sentences to previously cited sources may be used in place of repeated citations.
 It must always be clear which pieces of information came from which sources.
 If a sentence is not cited or linked to a previous citation, the reader will assume it is your own original thought or finding as an author (or common knowledge).